 Bullet lists over paragraphs

 We are living in a time when people get lost in long paragraphs where they’re hoping you’ll get to the point.
 Often times they’ll skim or skip over parts, meaning there is no way to guarantee they got the right information you were trying to give them.
 For this reason, bullet lists are always easier to digest over long paragraphs.
 When you are talking about items you need from your client to get started on a project, or steps they need to take for the best way to provide you with feedback, a bullet or numbered list will help them easily understand what you are telling them, and keep their head in the game.

 We’ve heard countless times stories of clients who check in with their contractor or design studio to try and find out what’s up with their project.
 A few days later the next version of the project arrives happily in their inbox and all is right with the world.
 But the problem is, there were several days where the client was in limbo and not sure what to expect.

 Managing expectations with your client is very important.
 How should they expect to hear from you (email? project management system? phone call?).
 Of course no one wants a client calling their phone at dinner time or while you’re out for a night on the town with your friends.
 In most cases, a client just needs to know that you’re working on their project or request.
 So, when they check in and say “Hey, just wanted to get an update on this….” that doesn’t mean they are looking for the completed piece now.
 A response would be “Hi Jim, thanks for checking in.
 We’re more than halfway through this part of the project.
 We’ll have your deliverable to you on Friday.”
 You continue working, and they continue not worrying because everything is alright.

-We use Basecamp2 and are very happy with it.
-It took us a couple different test runs with a handful of systems to land here.
+It took us a couple of different test runs with a handful of systems to land on one that really worked for our business.
 We don’t think there is one universal system that works for everyone.
 You will have to try them out if you go this route.
 The best project management system is the one that you actually use.